updated on 10 January 2024

 Pupillage is the final stage of training to be a barrister.
-During this time, you put into practice everything you have learnt so far.
-Although you will be a fully qualified barrister (and called to the Bar) on passing the Bar Professional Training Course (BPTC), pupillage is essential for all those who wish to practise; in this sense it’s akin to the trainee solicitor's training contract.
+During this time, you put into practice everything you’ve learnt so far.
+Although you’ll be called to the Bar upon passing the Bar course, pupillage is essential if you wish to practise; in this sense it’s the equivalent of the trainee solicitor's training contract.

-Pupillage usually takes a year to complete, with the year divided into two six-month periods or 'sixes'.
-Each six is spent in a set of chambers (although a small number of places are available in companies and other institutions), under the guidance and supervision of a junior barrister of at least five years' experience – your pupil supervisor.
+Pupillage usually takes one year to complete, with the year divided into two six-month periods, known as 'sixes'.
+Each six is spent in a set of chambers (although a small number of places are available in companies and other institutions), under the guidance and supervision of a junior barrister with at least five years' experience – your pupil supervisor.

 It's helpful to think of pupillage as an apprenticeship.
 The year is an opportunity for a chambers to build on what the pupil has already learnt by combining academic and vocational experience with the day-to-day, practical work of chambers, including advocacy, drafting and liaising with solicitors, clients and colleagues.
 Pupillage also gives chambers a chance to assess a pupil's prospects for tenancy.

-Use the experience gained during your studies as well as any work experience, especially mini-pupillages, to help you decide.
-There's no substitute for reading as much as you can about the various work areas and different chambers, attending pupillage fairs and generally keeping yourself as informed as possible.
+Use the experience gained during your studies, as well as any work experience, especially mini-pupillages, to help you decide.
+There's no substitute for reading as much as you can about the various practice areas and different chambers, attending pupillage fairs and generally keeping yourself as informed as possible.

-You should start considering your options from Christmas in the second year of your law degree (or the third year for non-law undergraduates), by attending legal careers fairs and applying for mini-pupillages and other relevant work experience for the forthcoming summer vacation.
+You should start considering your options from the beginning of the second year of your law degree (or the third year for non-law undergraduates), by attending legal careers fairs and applying for mini-pupillages and other relevant work experience for the forthcoming summer vacation.

-As a rule of thumb, you should apply for pupillage around 18 months before you wish to start - ie, in April 2013 for a pupillage beginning in September 2014.
-You can apply to up to 12 member chambers (but as many non-member chambers as you like).
-For more information on when to apply, see Pupillage deadlines.
+As a rule of thumb, you should apply for pupillage at least a year before you wish to start (ie, in January 2025 for a pupillage beginning in September 2026).
+You can apply to up to 12 Gateway member chambers (but as many non-member chambers as you like).
+There’s no clearing period.